adamschmideg/writing/research-writing/README.md

 - Blank page
 - Overwhelmed by criteria
 - Changing course
-- Interest conflicts with (assumed) expectations
+- Interest conflicts with expectations

+Note:

+- Expectations may be real or assummed

 ---